yantra-core/YCraft.js/ReadMe.md

 ```

  [] - Has spatial position
  [] - wires used
  [] - power source used

-## Choose your own realisgm style simulations
+## Choose your own realism style simulations

-blah blah , remove? better summary?
-As you can see, this opt-in realism design allows for ideal development of contraptions for gaming.
+As you can see, AyCraft's opt-in realism design allows for wide range of simulations.

-## Immediate Mode and Tick Mode

-Immediate Mode Behavior: In immediate mode, actions and their effects are processed instantly.
-For example, pressing a button would immediately trigger any connected LED lights without the need to call .tick().

-Tick-based Mode Behavior: In tick-based mode, the system requires the .tick() method to be called to advance the state, allowing for time-dependent behaviors.
+<a name="terms"></a>

 # Termonologies

 ## Parts

-A `Part` is a piece of a contrapation such as 'Button', 'LED Light', 'Wire', or 'Power Supply'.
-Parts are independant units which may be connected to other parts.
+A `Part` is a piece of a `Contraption` such as 'Button', 'LED Light', 'Wire', or 'Power Supply'.
+Parts are independent units that may be connected to other parts.
 Parts receive and send `Signals`.
-Parts will emit events relevant to their specifc functionality which you can optionally listen for.
+Parts will emit events relevant to their specific functionality, which you can optionally listen for.

 ## Contraptions

-A `Contraption` is a collection of parts which have been connected together in order to process `Signal`.
-For example, a "Light Switch" contraption could consist of a `Button`, `Wire`, and `LED Light`.
+A `Contraption` is a collection of parts that have been connected in order to process a `Signal.` For example, a `Light Switch` contraption could contain a `Button`, `Wire`, and `LED Light`.

 ## Signals

-Signals are blah blah blah
+`Signals` are used to communicate information between `Parts`.

 ### Electrical Signal